 1. What is pneumonia?

-Pneumonia is an inflammatory condition of the lungs primarily affecting the alveoli which may fill with fluid and pus.
-It is an acute infection of the lung parenchyma.
+An inflammatory condition of the lungs that primarily affects the alveoli, which may fill with fluid and pus

 2. What are the symptoms of pneumonia?